Dexter Morgan: Methods of killing

-Once they have arrived, he either strangles them into unconsciousness or uses the noose to drag them to the kill site proper.
-In such cases, he anesthetizes them once he has informed them of his judgment.
 When victims awaken, they are naked and secured to a table with plastic wrap, and for stronger victims, duct tape.
 If he has not already done so, he confronts them with narrative evidence of their crimes.
 In the novels, the method usually involves an extended "exploration" with various sharp knives; on the show, Dexter's favored method usually involves an immediately fatal wound to the chest, neck, or gut with a variety of weapons, usually a sharp knife.
 He occasionally varies his methods to fit particular victims; he kills his brother (and fellow serial killer) Brian by cutting his throat with a dinner knife (with the manner of the death and Dexter's own hesitation at inflicting the wound causing pathologists to conclude that Brian killed himself); he stabs gang lord Little Chino in the chest with a machete; and he kills Santos Jimenez—the man who murdered his mother—in the same manner in which his mother was killed, by dismembering him with a chainsaw.
-He had also planned to do the same to the man who ordered his mothers murder, Hector Estrada, but was prevented from doing so since Estrada was being used as bait against Dexter: he eventually kills Estrada simply by stabbing him in the heart.
+He also tries to do the same to the man who ordered his mother's murder, Hector Estrada, but is prevented from doing so since Estrada is being used as bait against Dexter: he eventually kills Estrada simply by stabbing him in the heart.
 On other occasions, he uses hammers, drills, and other power tools.
-On a few occasions, Dexter has even resorted to killing with his bare hands, having drowned a victim as well as having snapped necks.
+On a few occasions, Dexter has even resorted to killing with his bare hands, such as drowning victims or manually breaking their necks.

-Just before the murder, Dexter collects trophies from his victims so he can relive the experience.
-Dexter's trophy signature is to slice the victim's right cheek with a surgical scalpel to collect a small blood sample, which he preserves on a microscope slide.
-In the TV show, Dexter keeps blood slides from all his victims neatly organized in a wooden filing box, which he hides inside his air conditioner.
+In the TV show, Dexter keeps his trophy blood slides from all his victims neatly organized in a wooden filing box, which he hides inside his air conditioner.
 In the novels, he keeps them in a rosewood box on his bookcase.
-Dexter, in the TV series, eventually discontinues his practice of taking blood slide trophies during the seventh season, primarily because of the potential of him being caught due to a renewed secret investigation into the Bay Harbour Butcher, and because his sister Debra had discovered his true self and he wanted to be better for her.
-While he would make a makeshift blood slide from his first victim after ten years in New Blood, he did not keep the blood slide, proclaiming that he was an 'evolving monster' and did not need trophies, not taking a blood slide from any of his ensuing victims either.
+Dexter, in the TV series, eventually discontinues his practice of taking blood slide trophies during the seventh season, primarily because of the potential of him being caught due to a renewed secret investigation into the Bay Harbor Butcher, and because Debra has discovered his true self and he wants to be a better person for her.
+In New Blood, he does take a blood slide from his first murder victim in 10 years, but does not keep it, proclaiming that he is an "evolving monster".
+In Resurrection, while Dexter did not take a blood slide from his first victim in New York, he decided to go back to basics while reaffirming his commitment to the Code and took a makeshift blood slide from his next victim.